-Our Christmas menu ideas for casual gatherings for the non-traditionalists include everything from a generous spread of Cambodian canapés to traditional Spanish tapas served with crusty bread and Mediterranean style salads, from a Tex-Mex cum Mexican fiesta featuring big old bowls of chilli and tacos to a Southeast Asian style shared family meal of warming curries.
+Our Christmas menu ideas for casual gatherings for non-traditionalists include everything from a generous spread of Cambodian canapés, traditional Spanish tapas or Basque pinxos served with crusty bread and Mediterranean salads to a Tex-Mex cum Mexican fiesta featuring DIY tacos and big old bowls of chilli, a Middle Eastern barbecue of dips, salads and skewers, and a Southeast Asian style shared family meal of warming curries.

 Growing up in Sydney, Christmas Day meals were mostly spent dressed-up and seated around the dining tables of my grandparents’ houses.
-We’d have either a typical old-fashioned hot Australian Christmas dinner with several roasts and veggies followed by Christmas pudding and custard, or, at my Russian-Ukrainian grandparents home we’d spend many hours feasting on traditional dishes.
+We’d have either a typical old-fashioned hot Australian Christmas dinner with roasts and veggies followed by Christmas pudding and custard, or, at my Russian-Ukrainian grandparents home, we’d spend many hours feasting on a array of traditional dishes: zakuski, salads, cabbage rolls, dumplings, and more.

 With that spirit in mind, I’ve got a round-up of some very non-traditional Christmas menu ideas for casual gatherings.
-So leave the table cloths in the cupboard, although you’ll need the cutlery.
-I’ve got both Christmas dinner menu ideas and Christmas lunch menu ideas if you’re looking for food that is easy and fun to eat.
-Merry Christmas, everyone!
+So leave the table cloths in the cupboard, although you will need the cutlery.
+I’ve got both Christmas lunch menu ideas and Christmas dinner menu ideas if you’re looking for food that is easy and fun to eat.

 Christmas Menu Ideas for Casual Gatherings for the Non-Traditionalists